-It’s been more than 4 months since I started Moon Minute Monday (M3), aiming to showcase the geological diversity of our Moon.
+It’s been more than 4 months since I started Moon Monday, aiming to showcase the geological diversity of our Moon.
 Here’s a visual of lunar sites I’ve covered till date.

 Oh boy, those are many places!
 From big & weird craters to different types of mountains & valleys, and even enigmatic lunar swirls, a vast spectrum of lunar features have been covered.
 Some of my personal favorites are a 600 km long mountain range, a meandering rille, a chain of craters, and a sunken crust!

-I started M3 with the goal to engage people in learning more about the Moon and get them to look up to the Moon again!
+I started Moon Monday with the goal to engage people in learning more about lunar science and get them to look up to the Moon again!
 Which is also why there is a map at the end of every post showing where the feature is on the Moon. 😉

 Here’s to going back to the Moon, a Happy New Year and come back every Monday in 2019 for more.